jacobwindsor/pubchem-ranker/README.md

 4. run `python manage.py initdb` to intitialize the database
 5. run `python manage.py fillmetabs <path> <name>` where path is the absolute path to the CSV file containing the dataset and name is the name you wish to call the dataset
-6. run `python manage.py fillcounts` to fill the counts table.
+6. run `python manage.py fillcounts <name>` to fill the counts table where name is the name of the dataset you wish to count.
 Takes a long time
 7. run `python manage.py runserver` to run the server

-Note: You may also run `python manage.py runall <path> <name>` to run all of the commands to set up the application.
-However, this will destroy  any data previously in the tables

 ## Dataset format
 Datasets must be in CSV format with each compound on one row.
 The CAS number takes the first position followed by the